-College Success is an academic program designed for students in academic difficulty and is required of students on Academic Suspension Warning (ASW), Academic Probation and Restart Probation.
-Topics can include time management, goal setting, study skills, note taking, test taking, learning styles, and wellness, and there is a substantial focus on individual academic advising.
-Students on Probation are required to meet weekly with the Assistant Dean for Learning Services (Academic Probation) or the Restart Program Coordinator (Restart Probation).
-Students on ASW may be assigned a staff or faculty member to work with them as a Success Coach.
-They may also be expected to participate in a weekly class and study hall.
+College Success is an academic support program designed for students in academic difficulty and is required of students on Academic Suspension Warning (ASW), Academic Probation, and Restart Probation.
+Topics can include self-reflection, time management, goal setting, study skills, learning styles, and personal wellness.
+There is a substantial focus on individual academic advising.
+Students are encouraged to meet weekly with a designated academic support services staff member, or they may be paired with a staff or faculty member to work with them as a Success Coach.
+Other methods of support may include academic workshops, a weekly class, tutoring, or study hall.